From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements

-We estimate the covariance matrices $Q,\ R$ of the form $\lambda I$ resulting in $\eta\in\R^2$.
-Additionally, the structure of matrices $A$ and $B$ is known, but the mass-spring-damping constants are unknown, resulting in $\vartheta \in \R^{23}$.
-This means we know the coupling structure and how position changes based on velocity, while the parameters associated to the accelerations are all unknown and need to be estimated.
-We generate a sequence of measurements and inputs over a length $T=2\cdot 10^3$ by applying randomly sampled inputs $u_t \sim \mathcal{N}(0, 4I)$.

-We compare the following parametrization and identification methods: \begin{enumerate} \item GEM with fully parameterized $A$, $B$ matrices ($\vartheta \in \R^{150}$). \item GEM with ARX structure ($\vartheta \in \R^{100}$). \item GEM with known structure ($\vartheta \in \R^{23}$). \item Least-squares (LS) estimated ARX structure and varying order $o$ ($\vartheta \in \R^{o \cdot n_\mathrm{y}(n_\mathrm{y} + n_\mathrm{u})}$) \end{enumerate} The computation times for the parameter estimation are: ~(\ref{item:id_a}):~~$ 2020.5$\,s~(\ref{item:id_b}):~$43.2$\,s~(\ref{item:id_c}):~$6.14$\,s and~(\ref{item:id_d}):~$2-10$\,ms for varying orders.
+\textit{Parameter Identification:} We estimate the covariance matrices $Q,\ R$ of the form $\lambda I$ resulting in $\eta\in\R^2$.
+The structure of matrices $A$ and $B$ is known, but the mass-spring-damping constants are unknown, resulting in $\vartheta \in \R^{23}$.
+Indicating that the coupling structure and how position changes based on velocity is known, while the parameters associated to the accelerations are all unknown and to be estimated.
+We generate a measurement-input sequence of length $T=2\cdot 10^3$ by applying randomly sampled inputs $u_t \sim \mathcal{N}(0, 4I)$.
+We compare the following parametrization and identification methods: \begin{enumerate}[label=(\arabic*.)] \item GEM with fully parameterized $A$, $B$ matrices ($\vartheta \in \R^{150}$). \item GEM with ARX structure ($\vartheta \in \R^{100}$). \item GEM with known structure ($\vartheta \in \R^{23}$). \item Least-squares (LS) estimated ARX structure and varying order $o$ ($\vartheta \in \R^{o \cdot n_\mathrm{y}(n_\mathrm{y} + n_\mathrm{u})}$) \end{enumerate} The computation times for the parameter estimation are: ~\ref{item:id_a}:~~$ 2020.5$\,s~\ref{item:id_b}:~$43.2$\,s~\ref{item:id_c}:~$6.14$\,s and~\ref{item:id_d}:~$2-10$\,ms for varying orders.
 Evidently, imposing structural constraints reduces the offline computation time of GEM.
 To assess the prediction error performance, we sample $10^3$ validation trajectories from the true system, each of length $2\cdot 10^3$, and calculate the single-step prediction error conditioned on the previous time-steps for each model.
 The models estimated with GEM predict the next output using Kalman filter recursions.
-As seen in Fig.~\ref{fig:pred_err}, the models estimated by the GEM algorithm are comparable with higher-order models estimated by least squares.
-Notably, estimating a system model with a high order complicates the following controller design.
-For the remainder of this numerical example we will consider the method~(\ref{item:id_c}).
+As seen in Fig.~\ref{fig:smd-pred_err}, the models estimated by the GEM algorithm are comparable with higher-order models estimated by least squares.
+Additionally, we note that estimating a system model with a high order would complicate the following controller design.
+For the remainder of this numerical example we will consider the method~\ref{item:id_c}.